Why Is This Site Called BlackSportsOnline

 Hopefully, I have answered this question partially with the background of how the site was created and the thought process behind it.
 I also want to make my feelings clear about racism in sports and the role the media plays in it.
 First, I would ask you to read the remainder of this article with an open mind because what I am about to say may shock some when in reality it should come as no surprise.

 There is racism in sports but not specifically from the media (more on them later) – but rather from the fans.
 The most popular leagues in the United States are the NFL, MLB and NBA.
 The majority of those players are minorities (NFL & NBA black and MLB foreign-born Latinos) and just like in society when minorities are dominating something there will always be a racial element to it.
 You don’t believe me?
-Go visit ESPN message boards and search for a topic with RG3 or LeBron James and I guarantee you you will be shocked at some of the words that are posted.
+Go visit ESPN message boards and search for a topic with RG3 or LeBron James and I guarantee you will be shocked at some of the words that are posted.
 It is sickening (but not surprising) the hate that’s still out there towards black athletes.

 The sad thing is this isn’t limited to whites talking about black athletes.
 It is also common among blacks speaking about white athletes or Latinos talking about black and white athletes.
 It is widespread; the Internet has given an avenue for fans to express thoughts that used to be suppressed behind closed doors.
 The media is the gasoline that is helping spread the flames.

 You have heard me use the term “Biased Sports Media” but you have rarely heard me utter the phrase “Racist Sports Media”.
 The reason is because I don’t believe the media in general are racists.
 What I do believe is the media have a bias against athletes who don’t fit into their image of a “classic athlete”.
 I call it Michael Jordan Syndrome.
 It really has nothing to do with race but more to do with image.
 Michael Jordan had a perfect image even if it was a lot different than the real person it didn’t matter in the minds of the media.
 The media expects every athlete to act, speak and be like Mike and if they aren’t they are treated and covered differently.
 This isn’t racism; it’s prejudice.
-Unfortunately it feeds into the racial overtones fans already feel about certain athletes.
+Unfortunately it feeds into the racial overtones and stereotypes fans already feel about certain athletes.

 It isn’t one sided and it isn’t just white media members.
 Take former ESPN First Take analyst Rob Parker.
 I don’ think he is a racist or even that he has something against RG3.
 I believe RG3 didn’t fit into his “image” of what a black athlete should be and in turn he called him a cornball for it.
 That is no different than Joe Buck calling Randy Moss a “Thug” assuming a stereotype about him because of his hair and the way he speaks.